Opinion as a driver for engagement

 We will create a work environment where everyone feels that making mistakes is actually allowed, that challenging and testing limits is a good thing in the pursuit of the way forward.

 The work environment lays the foundation for a modern digital newsroom in the changing world that is ours.
-It will mean clear communication from the management, cooperation between staff and across department boundaries: newsroom, analysis, development/IT, advertising, customer
+It will mean clear communication from the management, cooperation between staff and across department boundaries: newsroom, analysis, development/IT, advertising, customer relations.
+New and more inviting meeting formats are other pieces in the puzzle.

 With our background as an evening paper that has to sell well every day the whole staff is aware of the need to “sell” online in various ways, for example by increasing the number of unique visitors, increasing readers’ time spent and selling our journalism through the paid service Aftonbladet Plus.

-to really interpret and use our information about the changing behaviors of our readers, both in the short- and long-term.
+What we now have to learn is how to really interpret and use our information about the changing behaviors of our readers, both in the short- and long-term.
 And most important of all: to be prepared to be quick when trying something new.
 Make the changing of flows and processes a daily standard.
 As one member of the Aftonbladet staff put it: “I am pushing on, hoping and thinking that this will be fun.
 We will just have to see what happens later.
 After all we are in constant change.”